 There were many things announced on March 18, 2020, a part of the $82 billion stimulus package.
 Since then there have been multiple announcements outlining the details of the government stimulus package.
 The information below is the most current updated government stimulus packages.

 Below I am only going to outline the programs that will directly (and immediately) impact you.
 I am not going to detail programs announced for businesses.
 If you are interested in these programs, please check out the government of Canada website.

 This is the cornerstone of the financial assistance component of the Canadian government stimulus package.
 Because of this it is continuously being updated and improved upon to be more inclusive.

 This benefit replaces the previous Emergency Care Benefit and Emergency Support Benefit.
 It sounds like when this when to parliament it was simplified which makes it much easier to understand and benefit from.

-The Canada Emergency Response Benefit (CERB) is a taxable benefit of up to $2000 a month for up to 4 months.
+The Canada Emergency Response Benefit (CERB) is a taxable benefit of $2000 every 4 weeks for up to 16 weeks.
 This would make this benefit worth up to $8000 pre-tax dollars, replacing the previously proposed benefit which would have been $7200.

 You are eligible for the CERB if you: